Mengzuozhu/intellij-fluent-tool/README.md

 ## **Features**

-- Format the java code in fluent style
+- Format the Java code in fluent style

 - Generate the fluent called methods

-- Generate the fluent setter for java bean
+- Generate the fluent setter for Java bean

-- Generate the fluent static constructor for java bean
+- Generate the fluent static constructor for Java bean

 ## Getting Started